 Although a strings-free offer will be more attractive to sellers, including an inspection contingency is a wise move so you’re not surprised by unforeseen issues with the home.
 And a mortgage contingency can help you avoid paying two mortgages for too long.

 In a buyer’s market, you’ll need to do everything you can to maximize interest in your home.

 Make sure your home is priced right.
 Check the comps to see at what prices homes recently sold for in your neighborhood and what homes are listed at now.

 Setting your price at market value, or just under it, will put you in a good place to attract buyers.
 If you’re itching for ringside seats to a bidding war, pricing your home just under the assessed value might encourage one.

-… but consider all offers
+Consider all offers

 No Matter the Market, Put the Odds in Your Favor

-Getting the advice of a reputable real estate agent will help you get a better understanding of housing market conditions, how to price your home or how to put in a competitive offer in either the next buyer’s market or seller’s market.
+Keep watching the entire time you’re in the market, as housing trends can shift, whether it’s a home buyer’s or seller’s market.
+Getting the advice of a reputable real estate agent will help you better understand housing market conditions, how to price your home or how to put in a competitive offer in either the next buyer’s or seller’s market.